 This tutorial explains how to debug a project using the CMSIS Blinky example available for the NXP FRDM-K32L3A6 board.
 Learn how to start a debug session, set breakpoints, step through your code, inspect variables, and examine call stacks and threads.
+Note that the details provided are relevant for Mbed projects too.

-- Clone the Blinky example for the FRDM-K32L3A6 board from keil.arm.com and set it as the active project: - From the Projects tab, hover over Get Project, and then click Open in Keil Studio Cloud. - In the Clone dialog box, click Add Project.
-Keil[®] Studio Cloud sets the newly cloned project as the active project by default. - Connect your board to your computer.
+- Use the Blinky example from Get started with a CMSIS Blinky example, or clone the Blinky example for the FRDM-K32L3A6 board from keil.arm.com. - Set the Blinky example as the active project. - Connect your board to your computer.
 If it is the first time you are connecting your board, follow these steps: - 1.
 Click the Connected device area under the Build target drop-down list to open the Device Manager. - 2.
 Click Add Device.
-Select the device firmware for your board in the dialog box that displays at the top of the window, and then click Connect.

-Your board displays in the Device Manager.
-After the first successful connection, Keil Studio Cloud automatically detects the board.

-• Check that an appropriate build target displays in the Build target drop-down list.
+Select the device firmware for your board in the dialog box that displays at the top of the window, and then click Connect. - Your board displays in the Device Manager.
+After the first successful connection, Keil Studio Cloud automatically detects the board. - Check that an appropriate build target displays in the Build target drop-down list.
 If not, select one.

-- Click Debug project to start a debug session.
+1. Click Debug project to start a debug session.

 Keil Studio Cloud automatically builds and runs the project on your board.
 The debug session starts.
 Keil Studio Cloud switches to the Debug view and the status bar turns orange.
 The Debug Console view displays and shows debugging output.
-The execution stops at main(). - 2.
-While the debug session is still running: go to the Explorer view, open the Blinky project folder, and find the Blinky.c file. - 3.
+The execution stops at main().

+- 2. While the debug session is still running: go to the Explorer view, open the Blinky project folder, and find the Blinky.c file. - 3.
 Open that file.
-In the thrLED: blink LED block of code, set a breakpoint on the if (active_flag == 10) { statement by clicking the left margin.
+In the thrled: blink LED block of code, set a breakpoint on the if (active_flag == 1U) { statement by clicking the left margin.
 A red dot displays where you set the breakpoint. - 4.
 Return to the Debug view.
-You can see that your breakpoint has been added to the Breakpoints list on the left of the Debug view. - ^{5.} Click Continue [▶].

-The debugger runs to the breakpoint you set and stops.
+You can see that your breakpoint has been added to the Breakpoints list on the left of the Debug view. - 5.
+Click ContinueThe debugger runs to the breakpoint you set and stops.
 A yellow arrow displays next to the statement on which the debugger paused.
-The statement is highlighted.

-- 6. Go to the Variables list and check the local variables which are grouped under Local.
-The active_flag variable for thrLED is set at 0. - 7.
+The statement is highlighted. - 6.
+Go to the Variables list and check the local variables which are grouped under Local.
+The active flag variable for thrled is set at 0. - 7.
 Locate, but do not press, the SW2 button on your board.
-See the FRDM-K32L3A6 documentation.
+See the FRDM-K32L3A6 documentation. - a.

-- a.
 Click Continue - b.
-Press the SW2 button on your board before the debugger hits the breakpoint set earlier. - Check the active_flag variable again.
-The active_flag variable is now set at 1. - Click Step over until you reach osDelay (1000);

-10. Click Step into to check this function.
-It opens the rtx_delay.c file where the function is called.

-- 11. You can now examine what happens in the Threads and Call Stack lists.
+Press the SW2 button on your board before the debugger hits the breakpoint set earlier. - 8.
+Check the active_flag variable again.
+The active flag variable is now set at 1. - 9.
+Click Step over until you reach ospelay (1000);. - 10.
+Click Step into to check this function.
+It opens the rtx delay.c file where the function is called. - 11.
+You can now examine what happens in the Threads and Call Stack lists.

 In the current version of Keil Studio Cloud, there is only one thread, Main.
-The call stack shows the execution flow of your code. - ^{12.} Click Step into \blacksquare again several times to check the execution flow. - ^{13.} Click Stop \square to stop the debugger and return to the editor.
+The call stack shows the execution flow of your code. - 12.
+Click Step into again several times to check the execution flow. - 13.
+Click Stop \Box to stop the debugger and return to the editor.